 The interior, surprisingly simple and without decorations, has exceptional acoustics.
 Inside the central circular hall, runs an ambulatory, with round arches resting on pillars, surmounted by a matroneum.

 The octagonal baptismal font, placed on three steps in the center, dates back to 1246 and was built by Guido Bigarelli.
-The bronze sculpture of St. John the Baptist in the center of the fountain is an excellent work by Italo Griselli.
+The bronze sculpture of Saint John the Baptist in the center of the fountain is an excellent work by Italo Griselli.

 The pulpit was sculpted between 1255 and 1260 by Nicola Pisano, father of Giovanni Pisano, with scenes from the Life of Christ.